securisec/r2wiki/plugins/rarop-install-help.md

 # rarop install help

 > Manually install rarop.
-Use this method instead {.is-info}
+Use this method instead

 - Clone the rarop repository